SumoLogic/sumologic-documentation/docs/metrics/introduction/joins.md

 ### Calculate percentages for nodes by cluster

 This query calculates `bytes_in` as a percentage of `bytes_total` for each node.
-The expression allows referring to the same series more than once in the expression: #A appears twice in the expression.
+The expression allows referring to the same series more than once in the expression, in this example #A appears twice in the expression.

 ```sql
 #A: metric=bytes_in node=* cluster=*